 You can find a fuller outline of my PhD research, supervised by Dr Liam Shields and Dr Richard Child, below.

-The Grounds of Dignity as Patienthood.
-In this chapter, I propose a grounds for Dignity which I argue meets the explanatory burden of the previous chapter.
-This, I claim, is that Dignity-possessors have the capacity to value.
-This capacity arises from the possession of two external properties i) the capacity for teleological interests and ii) the capacity to experience modifiable mental states.
+The Grounds of Dignity: The Capacity to Value.
+In this chapter, I propose a ground for dignity which I argue meets the explanatory burden of the previous chapter: the capacity to value.
+This capacity constitutes two necessary and sufficient conditions i) the capacity for teleological interests and ii) the capacity to experience modifiable mental states.
 Where a being possesses these two properties, I argue that they possess ends which are of final importance to them.
-In other words, the being values their ends.
 It is this which not only explains why some beings, and not others, are vulnerable to wronging, but explains why those beings have intrinsic value.
+My account is similar to Sentientist views, but as I explain, diverges from them in important ways.
+I also respond to the prominent objection that my account could be under-inclusive.
+I argue that “Biocentric” accounts (which take the capacity for teleological interests to be a necessary and sufficient condition) are vulnerable to a reductio ad absurdum.
+I thus defend my account of the grounds of dignity against the claim that it is underinclusive because it excludes environmental entities such as plants.

-What are "human" rights if they apply "beyond the human"?
-The previous sections have focused largely on the foundational issue concerning the notion of Dignity.
-In the final two chapters, I wish to begin providing the groundwork for a theory of human rights which applies beyond the human.
-I argue that this will create an account of basic rights which are more robust in their justification.
-Despite applying beyond the human these constitute revisionary "human" rights insofar as they are minimalist in their prescriptions (focusing on the basic entitlements that individuals have to achieving a minimally good life) and faithful to the current practice of human rights.
-Elucidating these two aspects will be the goal of this chapter.
-For the former, the focus will be how basic entitlements are grounded in/explained by possession of Dignity across the beings to whom it applies.
-For the latter, the focus will be on how mediating principles and context sensitivity support the interspecies application of this revisionary understanding, in much the same way that cultural sensitivity does to the claimed universality of human rights.
+Rights Beyond the Human.
+This final chapter is the only chapter that is currently undrafted.
+I provide the groundwork for a theory of basic rights which applies beyond the human.
+I argue that this will create an account of “human” rights which apply to non-human moral patients and hence are more robust in their justification.
+Despite applying beyond the human these constitute revisionary "human" rights insofar as they are minimalist in their prescriptions (focusing on the basic entitlements that individuals have to achieving a minimally good life) and faithful to the current practice of human rights and “human” dignity.
+Elucidating these two aspects will be the goal of the final chapter.
+I investigate the question of basic entitlements are grounded in/explained by possession of dignity across the beings to whom dignity applies.
+In doing so, I provide a theory of how to distinguish between categorical/basic interests and incidental/non-basic interests.